 We have noticed that our families are getting on board with SAM, as they can watch their children engaging with SAM Learning and be proud of them for it, we celebrate those SAM Learning leaders by having prize draws from the top 50 users at the end of half term and it’s brilliant.
 What families have told us is they think it’s great that SAM can be used on any device that has a browser rather than relying on a laptop or desktop which so many of our families simply don’t have.
 We also use Google Classroom and we have noticed that engagement with SAM is much better than Google and when we are talking to families they say it’s because they ‘get’ how to use SAM.

-I’ve been a huge fan of SAM Learning for years – It’s our go-to tool for setting and receiving class homeworks, with all the huge workload benefits that entails, but the changes that have been made to SAM over the last few years have made it into a really polished tool to fully engage with individual members of your class.
+I’ve been a huge fan of SAM Learning for years – It’s our go-to tool for setting and receiving class homework, with all the huge workload benefits that entail, but the changes that have been made to SAM over the last few years have made it into a really polished tool to fully engage with individual members of your class.
 The ability to differentiate a task down to an individual level is revolutionary whilst ensuring that teacher workload isn’t compromised because of how straightforward SAM is.
 The wealth of resources on the site means teachers are always able to find a task that complements the work they are doing and of course Activity Builder is revolutionary.
-One of the biggest bugbears of teachers of minority subjects e.g. some of the technology options or more vocational qualifications, is that there are no off the shelf resources available to them from the biggest names e.g. BBC Bitesize.
-Being able to design their own materials in such a user friendly way is incredible for these staff, in fact lots of my teachers used some of their time during the last lockdown getting into Activity Builder, and it has really borne fruit.
+One of the biggest bugbears of teachers of minority subjects e.g. some of the technology options or more vocational qualifications, is that there are no off-the-shelf resources available to them from the biggest names e.g. BBC Bitesize.
+Being able to design their own materials in such a user-friendly way is incredible for these staff, in fact, lots of my teachers used some of their time during the last lockdown getting into Activity Builder, and it has really borne fruit.
 Because our students are so used to the SAM Learning interface they can really interact with all their subjects through it and the motivational aspects of SAM are massive.
-I could never have predicted that 90% of my children would be regularly accessing work off the main school site when I started working at GPS and now they are doing and not just as a one off.
+I could never have predicted that 90% of my children would be regularly accessing work off the main school site when I started working at GPS and now they are doing, and not just as a one-off.

-For very little time outlay it gives them high quality evidence about the strengths and areas for development of every child in their classes whilst saving them time and ensuring that they can then focus on teaching high quality content.
+For very little time outlay it provides teachers with high-quality evidence about the strengths and areas for development of every child in their classes whilst saving them time and ensuring that they can then focus on teaching high-quality content.
 It allows them to balance their workload and helps them give highly relevant targeted tasks to students with very little effort.

 I have been using SAM Learning at schools I have worked in over the last ten years and each time I have introduced it, it has solved a myriad of problems that the schools had no idea how to tackle.
 The impact on achievement in each of these schools speaks for itself – so my advice would be with a carefully designed strategy which ensures that it remains high profile for students and staff in, you will get the best buy in and it will make a difference to your young peoples’ outcomes.
 Make sure you have one colleague who has the leadership of SAM as a large part of their role – think about where t sits best – and then challenge them on the impact it can make.
 We have an associate senior leader who has SAM as part of her PP leadership and she has ensured its profile has never slipped – that’s made all the difference.